Runsolar/motodriver/README.md

 ```

 ## Setting up
 In order to control your physical motors, firstly you must create abstractions of its.
-These abstractions correspond to the class which named **Motor**.
+These abstractions are implemented through a class called **Motor**.
 Therefore in the first place you must to declarate the **Motor** class objects.
 It is preferable to do this outside of the **setup** and **loop** functions in *.ino sketch.
 ```
 Motor motor_1;